Sapna Strategies’ Approach to Creating a Racially Equitable, Diverse, and Inclusive [REDI] Workplace

 Phase IV: ~3 months – Communication of Plan

-Finally, we will enter Phase IV, wherein the team will communicate the strategic priorities to senior leadership, the staff, and key stakeholders for input and approval.
+Finally, we will enter Phase IV, wherein the team will communicate the plan and priorities to senior leadership, the staff, and key stakeholders for input and approval.
 NOTE: This does not mean this will be the first time the team communicates with the organization; regular communication is built into every phase so the entire organization is aware of what the team is doing and why.
 In Phase IV, however, we will share the culmination of our work with recommendations for intentionally scaffolded steps the organization can take to build a REDI workplace culture over time.
 This Phase will also identify strategies and meeting structures to transition away from being consultant-led and towards self-direction.

 If you would like more information about my facilitation style, please check out my blogs.
 Also, please see my 5 Commitments to better understand the client role in this relationship.
 Thank you for your interest and time and I hope we can work together soon!